 Dental implants will look, feel and function like natural teeth.
 They should also be cared for daily with tooth brushing and flossing for long-term dental health.
 Routine dental visits will allow our team to monitor the condition of your implants and the health of surrounding tissue.

-Dr. Robinson will provide any specific daily oral hygiene or brushing advice for your type of implant or implant denture.
+Dr. Cook will provide any specific daily oral hygiene or brushing advice for your type of implant or implant denture.
 Implants can last a lifetime with proper care and routine dentistry.